-Regulation 55 of the PCR 2015 expressly envisages the possibility of the authority abandoning the tender.
+Regulation 55 of the PCR 2015 expressly envisages the possibility of the authority abandoning the tender and requires that candidates and tenderers are informed of the grounds for abandonment.
 This may take place prior to the award decision or possibly later when the decision is challenged.
-Tenderers must be informed of the grounds for such a decision.
 There is a broad discretion as to whether to abandon a procurement but the decision is subject to general principles of transparency, equal treatment and proportionality and must therefore be within the range of reasonable decisions that an authority could properly take having regard to all relevant considerations.
 See the summary of principles at paragraph 12 of the judgment of Stuart-Smith J in Amey Highways Ltd v West Sussex Council [2019] EWHC 1291 (TCC) and further discussion at paragraphs 120 to 144 of Ryhurst Limited v Whittington Health NHS Trust [2020] EWHC 448 (TCC).